Want your perfect workout program?

 One of the greatest aspects of the lat pull down is the tremendous amount of variety that can be achieved by changing up one or more training variables.
 Let’s have a look at how we can alter the way your muscles will respond to different training stimuli.

-Grip: Lat pulldowns can be done with different grips that will slightly change muscles worked.
+Lat pulldowns can be done with different grips that will slightly change muscles worked.
 You can use the following types of grips then mix and match them to various exercises.

-Seated/Standing/Kneeling: You’ll see below that lat pulldown variations can be done seated, standing or kneeling.
 By switching up this body positioning you can target the lats differently.
 This allows you to focus on any weak areas or work on muscle imbalances.

-Angle: In certain lat pulldown variations like the V-bar lat pulldown you can lean your upper body back slightly which will allow you to lift more weight and get a fuller range of motion during the exercise.
+In certain lat pulldown variations like the V-bar lat pulldown you can lean your upper body back slightly which will allow you to lift more weight and get a fuller range of motion during the exercise.

-This study looked at how the lats were activated when comparing three different pronated grips: wide, medium and close grip.
+A study looked at how the lats were activated when comparing three different pronated grips: wide, medium and close grip.
 The EMG results showed that during the concentric phase of the lift the lats were activated almost equally.
 The difference in muscle activation was in the close and medium grip the biceps showed more muscle activation.
-The wide and medium grip demonstrated more muscle activation in the lats compared with the close grip.
+The wide and medium grip demonstrated more muscle activation in the lats compared with the close grip.¹

 Another interesting study on lat pulldowns and how the grip changes muscle activation was done in 2009.
 This study looked at how the lats, biceps and middle traps were affected using four different grips; close-supinated, close-pronated, wide-supinated and wide-pronated.
-The results showed that the pronated grip, both close and wide activated the lats more than the supinated grips.
+The results showed that the pronated grip, both close and wide activated the lats more than the supinated grips.²

 To put it simply, you should switch up the grips you use when doing lat pull downs to keep your workouts interesting while stimulating your muscles differently.
 Variety is an important part of making progress in the weight room.